nikhen/dns_scan/README.md

 ### fcrdns
 Reports anomaluos results performing a so-called "forward-confirmed reverse DNS lookup" (Look [here](https://en.wikipedia.org/wiki/Forward-confirmed_reverse_DNS) if something unusual pops up...).

+### Amplification vulnerability
+The nameserver might be vulnerable to a [denial of service attack](https://isc.sans.edu/diary/DNS+queries+for+/5713).
+This is the case if this check generates substantial output.
+If you find something, you might verify using the online tool given in above reference.

 ### dns-brute
 Enumerates hostnames by guessing subdomain names.